syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-winrt.md

 End Sub

 {% endhighlight %}

+{% endtabs %}

-The following code example illustrates how to load the file by using file picker in Winrt.
+The following code example illustrates how to load the file by using file picker in WinRT.

+{% tabs %}

 {% highlight c# %}
-C#:

 //create the file open picker